A fine mind said this . . . . . . .

 “But here she is, all mine, trying her best to give me all she can.
 How can I ever hurt her?
 But I didn’t understand then.
 That I could hurt somebody so badly she would never recover.
 That a person can, just by living, damage another human being beyond repair.”

 The road to hell is paved with good intentions.
 No one can be neutral.
 We cannot start from scratch.

 What we do, both deliberately and accidentally, affects our inner selves and the outer world, (this connects to the page on Patterns).
 This interaction involves complexity beyond our imagining.
 Trying to predict and track such change is vastly difficult.
 Yet we see that a few snowflakes can start an avalanche.
 The acorn grows into a tall tree.
 In essence, this means the if the seeds in your heart are true, they will bear good fruit eventually.
 In summary, get your heart right and then your choices follow more easily.
 It does not rule out error, it might still be a road through hell, but you have done all you can if your heart is clear.
 If you are not sure if your heart is clear, then, find out.
 You find out by diligently applying your method of self-discovery and of course this something only you can do, (albeit with help and guidance from others).

 If you can find what is really true for you, it follows, that you stand a better chance of seeing what is also true in the world.
-In other words, we can find what is true ‘outside’ as well as ‘inside’, because they are inextricably connected : ( it is usual, to start on the ‘inside’ first).
+In other words, we can find what is true ‘outside’ as well as ‘inside’, because they are inextricably connected, they are in a pattern : ( it is usual, to start on the ‘inside’ first).
 It therefore follows, if we can find what is true in the world, then, we can decide which parts of the process to nurture.
 It helps us understand the choices we have already made.

 Return to index